 UNIVERSITY OF WISCONSIN River Falls

 The lecture series honors the memory of Professor Ed Peterson, who taught at UWRF from 1954 to 2005.
-It addresses issues that were the focus of Dr. Peterson's academic life and are still relevant today:
+It addresses issues that were the focus of Peterson's academic life and are still relevant today:

-To honor the memory of Ed Peterson and to address the vital issues of our time and to emphasize the issues that were the focus of his academic life: war and peace, abuses and limits of power, and the struggle for democracy in the twentieth century.
+To honor the memory of Ed Peterson and to address the vital issues of our time and to emphasize the issues that were the focus of his academic life: war and peace, abuses and limits of power, and the struggle for democracy in the 20th century.

 • The Edward N. Peterson Lecture Series Endowment

 • UWRF History and Philosophy Department

 • UWRF College of Arts and Sciences

 We were pleased to have Stephen Feinstein, Ph.D., UWRF Professor Emeritus and Director of the Center for Genocide and Holocaust Studies at the University of Minnesota, as the first speaker for the lecture series.
 Feinstein presented "When 'Never Again' is a Cliche: The Complicated Role of Rescuers in Genocide."